Tàlaidhean Ura: The Lullaby Project

 Are you caring for a wee one 0-3 years old and looking for a safe, supportive space to explore music & songwriting with your wee one and meet other folk?

-Our 2025 Lullaby Project will take place in Dingwall from the end of August.
+Our 2026 Lullaby Project will take place at, and in partnership with, Dingwall Primary School, from 21st April 2026.
+This project is for parents / care-givers of babies and toddlers up to the age of 3, who will be enrolling at Dingwall Primary School.
 You can find the full list of dates below.

 To register your interest please email marisa.astill-brown@feisrois.org.